Español | Contact Us

-The Department of Gender and Peace Education has worked with professors from around the world to develop a set of truly unique courses that address the interface between the fields of Gender and Peacebuilding.
+The Gender and Peacebuilding Master Programme has worked with professors from around the world to develop a set of truly unique courses that address the interface between the fields of Gender and Peacebuilding.
 The final product of these consultations has produced a demanding curriculum that requires participants to think critically about the two overarching themes while covering a broad range of specific issues.

 The 40 credits programme is distributed over two semesters and one research term for a total duration of 11 months.
 Courses are taught in intensive three week time periods, requiring 45 hours of class work, under the guidance of a highly qualified professor and recognized international guest lecturers.
 During the final term, participants are expected to finalize their work at UPEACE's main campus through the completion of an Independent Research Project.